It happens to all of us, you read the instructions, then you lose them, or can’t remember exactly what they said when you need to apply your cream.

 If you do not take the break you run the risk of actually absorbing less hormone to deal with your symptoms as once that site is ‘full’ it can’t take the hormone and use it as it can when applied in rotation.

-If you find you are forgetful and don’t always remember to apply twice daily in rotation then perhaps vaginal application might be better for you.
+If you find you are forgetful and don’t always remember to apply twice daily in rotation then perhaps vaginal or a combined application might be better for you.

 You will find your own method, but I hope this proves helpful as a place to get started.